-In its present form the Google Analytics Cost Analysis tool lets you import cost data from any digital source like PPC, display advertising, affiliate marketing, social media and SEO in order to measure each for a return on investment comparison.
+In its present form, the Google Analytics Cost Analysis tool lets you import cost data from any digital source like PPC, display advertising, affiliate marketing, social media, and SEO to measure each for a return on investment comparison.

 Accessing the Cost Analysis Tool

 The cost analysis tool is an addition to Google Analytics and is available to all users of Google Analytics.
 When you sign into Google and open any of your website’s profiles, you will find Cost Analysis as the last link under Traffic Sources in the left navigation.

 To use the Google Analytics Cost Analysis Tool, you first need to upload the cost data.
 There are two ways to do this.
 You can use a:

 - Self-service API to upload the cost data

 The cost data upload feature allows you to import the campaign costs of non-Google paid campaigns in CSV format into the cost analysis tool.
 The Google Analytics Cost Analysis tool combines this cost data with the data it already has on user interaction and reports on the return on investment (ROI) of each campaign